Who is the richest Kardashian and how much do they earn?

 In 2022, Kourtney grabbed headlines when she married Travis Barker, a Blink-182 drummer, in a lavish Italian wedding.
 His net worth also stands at a whopping USD 50 million as per Celebrity Net Worth and some of his opulent assets include million-dollar mansions in Cheviot Hills and Calabasas, music royalties and the clothing range Famous Stars and Straps.

 The two have three children each.
-While Barker shares two daughters and a son with his former wife Shanna Moakler, Kourtney has her children with ex-Scott Disick.
+While Barker shares two daughters and a son with his former wife Shanna Moakler, Kourtney had her children with ex-Scott Disick.

 Khloe Kardashian